-16. China, Japan, Korea, United States, and Chinese Taipei undertake to ensure that the total annual catches of bigeye tuna by their longline vessels in the Convention Area during 2021 do not exceed 55,131 metric tons, distributed at the following levels:
+15. China, Japan, Korea, United States, and Chinese Taipei undertake to ensure that the total annual catches of bigeye tuna by their longline vessels in the Convention Area during 2021 do not exceed 55,131 metric tons, distributed at the following levels:

-Metric tons 2021
+Country Metric tons

 China 2,507

 Japan 32,372

 Korea 11,947

 Chinese Taipei 7,555

 United States 750

-- 17. All other CPCs undertake to ensure that the total annual catches of bigeye tuna by their longline vessels in the Convention Area during the years included in this resolution do not exceed the greater of 500 metric tons or their respective catches of bigeye tuna in 2001.
-CPCs whose annual catches have exceeded 500 metric tons shall provide monthly catch reports to the Director. - 18.
-A CPC referenced in paragraph 16 may make a single transfer of a portion of its bigeye tuna catch limit each year to other CPCs that also have a bigeye tuna catch limit listed in paragraph 16, provided that the total transferred by any CPC in a given year does not exceed 30 percent of its catch limit.
+- 16. All other CPCs undertake to ensure that the total annual catches of bigeye tuna by their longline vessels in the Convention Area do not exceed the greater of 500 metric tons or their respective catches of bigeye tuna in 2001^{2,3}.
+CPCs whose annual catches have exceeded 500 metric tons shall provide monthly catch reports to the Director. - 17.
+A CPC referenced in paragraph 15 may make a single transfer of a portion of its bigeye tuna catch limit to other CPCs that also have a bigeye tuna catch limit listed in paragraph 15, provided that the total transferred by any CPC does not exceed 30 percent of its catch limit.
 These transfers cannot be made to retroactively cover an overage of another CPC's catch limit.
 Both CPCs involved in a transfer shall, separately or jointly, notify the Director 10 days in advance of the intended transfer.
-This notification shall specify the tonnage to be transferred and the year in which the transfer will occur.
-The Director shall promptly notify the Commission of the transfer. - 19.
+This notification shall specify the tonnage to be transferred.
+The Director shall promptly notify the Commission of the transfer. - 18.
 The CPC that receives the transfer shall be responsible for management for the transferred catch limit, including monitoring and monthly reporting of catch.
-A CPC that receives a one-time transfer of bigeye tuna catch limit in a given year shall not retransfer that catch limit to another CPC.
-The amount of bigeye transferred in any one year shall be considered without prejudice by the Commission for the purposes of establishing any future limits or allocations.
+A CPC that receives a one-time transfer of bigeye tuna catch limit shall not retransfer that catch limit to another CPC.
+The amount of bigeye transferred shall be considered without prejudice by the Commission for the purposes of establishing any future limits or allocations.